Your Guide to the 2025 Worcester City Council Election

 Who's Running for Worcester City Council At-Large?

-Moe Bergman is an attorney and six-term incumbent and self-proclaimed "moderate" who mostly votes with the conservative-leaning majority.
+Moe Bergman is an attorney, six-term incumbent and self-proclaimed "moderate" who mostly votes with the conservative-leaning majority.

 Learn more about Moe Bergman